 College of Law Finalists Representing the UW College of Law at the 2016 Jeffrey G. Miller National Environmental Law Moot Court Competition: Greyson Buckingham & Micah Christensen

 In November 2012, the College held its inaugural local competition to select teams to represent the school in the National Energy Moot Court Competition at West Virginia University College of Law.
 The competition highlights emerging trends in energy law as well as recent developments in sustainable energy production.
 Both Wyoming teams advanced to the Elite Eight at the National Championship in March 2013.
 Our local competition is sponsored by the Wyoming law firm of Davis & Cannon.

 College of Law Finalists Representing the UW College of Law at the National Energy & Sustainability Moot Court Competition in 2015 are Tatyana Bannan & Marel Bunker

 The Client Counseling Competition provides an opportunity for law students to develop valuable skills in interacting with and proposing solutions for clients.
 Each team of two attorneys attempts to obtain the legally relevant information from the background factual context and then supplies the client with a preliminary summary of the client's legal position and the client's possible actions.
 The competition emphasizes communication and other interpersonal skills essential to sound representation of clients.

-The Laramie law firm of Pence and MacMillan sponsors the intra-school competition.
-The National Client Counseling Competition is sponsored by the Law Student Division of the American Bar Association.
+The Casper law firm of Williams, Porter, Day & Neville sponsors the intra-school competition.
+The National Client Counseling Competition is sponsored by the Law School Division of the American Bar Association.

 Faculty Consultant, Professor Noah Novogrodsky